bim240/Blog/src/Data/Python/keywordsAndIdentifier.md

 **Pointers on Keywords**

 - Keywords can't be used as a variable name, function name, or name of other entities.
-- Keywords are case sensitive.
+- Keywords are case sensitive ( as python is also case sensitive).
 - All the Keywords starts with small letter except for ` True, False, and None`.

 As of Python 3.8, there are 35 Keywords.